vmware-tanzu/cross-cluster-connectivity/README.md

 * No multi-tenancy support, yet
 * No IPv6 support, yet

-## Features

-List of features in bullet points

 ## Getting Started

 These instructions will setup the project on a [Kind](https://kind.sigs.k8s.io/)